yesayanL/test-task-dropdown/README.md

 - The component is free of bugs and works smoothly.
 - It looks nice (to your taste).
 - No library which contains ready-to-use form components is used.
 However, using any other utility you may find appropriate for the project is not limited.
-- The component's feature are showcased in Storybook.
+- The component's features are showcased in Storybook.
 - _(recommended)_ It is covered with tests.

 **Please, feel free to go beyond the requirements if you think it would be beneficial for UX/DX.**